 At a certain point, your baby is capable of sleeping 8/9 hours in one stretch.
 However, only several weeks or even months later will a 12 hour stretch without a feed be manageable.
 So by Dream Feeding, your baby will effectively ‘sleep through the night’ many weeks earlier.

 The idea behind this Dream Feed is that baby is not fully awake but semi-awake and dream-like.
 But to feed a small baby (less than 6-8 weeks) in this state means that falling asleep while feeding is almost a certainty!

 Of course, newborn sleep is very restless a lot of the time and baby can be very easily woken.
-But when in deep, ‘quiet’ sleep, a stampede of elephant will fail to disturb!
+But when in deep, ‘quiet’ sleep, a stampede of elephants will fail to disturb!